imanpalsingh/Emotion-recognition-using-neural-network/README.md

 <h2>Emotions Recognition ( Happiness, Neutral, Sadness) from camera feed using Neural Networks </h2>

 Algorithm Multi Layer Perceptron from Scikit-Learn's neural_network module is used.
-The dataset consists of images taken from the Cohn-Kanade Dataset [Refernce Below]
+The dataset consists of images taken from the Cohn-Kanade Dataset [Reference Below]

 <h3> Procedure</h3>